Religious affiliations of presidents of the United States

-The religious affiliations of presidents of the United States can affect their electability, shape their stances on policy matters and their visions of society and also how they want to lead it.
-Speculation of Thomas Jefferson, Abraham Lincoln, and William Howard Taft being atheists was reported during election campaigns, while others, such as Jimmy Carter, used faith as a defining aspect of their campaigns and tenure to hold the office.
+Religious affiliations can affect the electability of the presidents of the United States and shape their stances on policy matters and their visions of society and also how they want to lead it.
+While no president so far has ever openly identified as an atheist, Thomas Jefferson, Abraham Lincoln, and William Howard Taft were speculated to be atheists by their opponents during political campaigns; in addition, a survey during the first presidency of Donald Trump showed that 63% of Americans did not believe he was religious, despite his professed Christian affiliation.
+Conspiracy theorists also falsely circulated rumors that Barack Obama was a Muslim during his 2004 Senate campaign and later time as president.
+Conversely, other presidents, such as Jimmy Carter, used their faith as a defining aspect of their campaigns and tenure in office.

-Almost all of the presidents can be characterized as Christian, at least by upbringing, though some were unaffiliated with any specific religious body.
+Essentially all of the presidents can be characterized as Christians, at least by upbringing, though some were unaffiliated with any specific religious body.
 Mainline Protestants predominate, with Episcopalians and Presbyterians being the most prevalent.
-John F. Kennedy was the first Catholic president and Joe Biden, the current one, is the second.
-There have been at least four nontrinitarian presidents.
+John F. Kennedy and Joe Biden are so far the only Catholic presidents.

 Formal affiliation

-Most presidents have been formal members of a particular church or religious body, and a specific affiliation can be assigned to every president from James A. Garfield on.
-For many earlier presidents, formal church membership was forestalled until they left office, and in several cases a president never joined any church.
-Conversely, though every president from George Washington to John Quincy Adams can be definitely assigned membership in an Anglican or Unitarian body, the significance of these affiliations is often downplayed as unrepresentative of their true beliefs.

 The pattern of religious adherence has changed dramatically over the course of United States history, so that the pattern of presidential affiliations is quite unrepresentative of modern membership numbers.
-For example, Episcopalians are extraordinarily well represented among the presidents compared to a current membership of about 2% of the population; this is partly because the Church of England, from which the Episcopal Church is derived, was the established church in some of the British Colonies (such as New York and Virginia) before the American Revolution.
+For example, Episcopalians are extraordinarily well represented among the presidents compared to a current membership of about 1% of the population; this is partly because the Church of England, from which the Episcopal Church is derived, was the established church in some of the British Colonies (such as New York and Virginia) before the American Revolution.
 The Episcopal Church has been much larger previously, with its decline in membership occurring only in more recent decades.
 The first seven presidents listed as Episcopalians were all from Virginia.
 Unitarians are also overrepresented, reflecting the importance of those colonial churches.
-Conversely, Baptists are underrepresented, a reflection of their quite recent expansion in numbers; the list includes only two Catholic presidents including the current president, although they are currently the largest single denomination, and there have been no Adventist, Anabaptist, Lutheran, Eastern Orthodox, Pentecostal, or Latter Day Saint presidents.
+Conversely, Baptists are underrepresented, a reflection of their quite recent expansion in numbers; the list includes only two Catholic presidents, although they are currently the largest single denomination.
+There have been no Adventist, Anabaptist, Eastern Orthodox, Assyrian Church of the East, Oriental Orthodox, Lutheran, Latter Day Saint, or Pentecostal presidents.

 While many presidents did not formally join a church until quite late in life, there is a genre of tales of deathbed conversions.
 Biographers usually doubt these, though the baptism of James K. Polk is well documented.